puppetlabs/cisco_ios/README.md

 enable_password = "3n4bleP@$$w0rd"
 ```

+The following additional fields are optional:

+`verify_host_key` By default this is true.
+Setting to false will disable the verification of the SSH host fingerprint.
+**Note** Disabling this has security risks and should be done only after considering the implications.

+`known_hosts_file` By default this is set to within the vardir eg. `/opt/puppetlabs/puppet/cache/devices/cisco.example.com/ssl/known_hosts`.
+You can specify your own SSH known hosts file here.

 Note that the `enable_password` key must be supplied even if the user has the `enable mode` privilege.
 Enter any value here.

 Test your setup.
 For example: